epfl-ada/ada-2024-project-4bigbrains/README.md

    - Focus on themes within genres (e.g., comparing horror films in the U.S. vs. Asia) to explore how different cultures approach similar types of stories.

 ## Contributions of all group members
 Every member of the team have been working on a specific part of the project, including the code, result.py and the data story of their respective part.
+We all came together to choose an artistic direction and decided to hold regular meetings to ensure consistent collaboration across all parts.

-- Clue 1 (Inès and Julie): Identify the six best representative countries across major regions using exploratory analysis.
+- Clue 1 (Adrien): Data cleaning + Identify the six best representative countries across major regions using exploratory analysis.
 Select based on production volume, box office success, and thematic variety.
-- Clue 2 (Julie): Analyze which countries are the production giants over time.
-Examine trends to identify any emerging hubs in global film production.
+- Clue 2 (Julie and Inès): Identify the relationship between GDP and the movie industry: Calculate the Pearson correlation to measure the strength and direction of their association.
+Use linear regression to identify the significant variables that contribute to the success of a movie.
-- Clue 3 (Inès): Investigate box office revenue by region.
-Determine if countries with high production also experience box office success, and explore revenue trends.
+- Clue 3 (Julie and Inès): Work on genders: find the optimal ratio of male to female actors in a cast to maximize box office revenues
-- Clue 4 (Ines): Assess the relationship between GDP and success in the film industry.
-Analyze whether higher GDP correlates with greater production and revenue or if there are exceptions.
-Look at potential correlation between GDP and themes.
+- Clue 4 (Julie and Inès): Find the pattern in the distribution of film genres.
 - Clue 5 (Guilhem and Romain): Conduct LDA thematic analysis on plot summaries to reveal prominent storytelling themes by country.
 Focus on understanding cultural nuances in cinematic themes across regions.

 ## Quickstart